marianoktm/Arduino-NFT-PUF/README.md

 ## Acknowledgments

-We extend our gratitude to **Dr. Franco Cirillo** for providing the hardware and software needed to implement the PUF.
+We extend our gratitude to **Dr. Franco Cirillo** for providing the hardware and software needed to implement the Arduino SRAM-PUF.